jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-2-21-numbers-programmers-should-know.md

 isn't in either the L1 cache or the L2 cache then the CPU is going to be busy fetching data for 100-200 times longer than it would have if the data was in the cache.

+The time taken to fetch one cache line from memory (read latency due to a cache miss) matters because the CPU will run out of things to do while waiting for the cache line.
+When a CPU reaches this state, it is called a stall.
+As CPUs become faster compared to main memory, stalls due to cache misses displace more potential computation; modern CPUs can execute hundreds of instructions in the time taken to fetch a single cache line from main memory.

 In terms that are more relatable the difference between getting a cache hit versus accessing main memory is like the difference between doing something that takes one minute versus doing something which takes a bit more than three hours.